jaokim/inside-java-dumpster/readme.md

 Disclaimer: This code contain both subtle and not so subtle bugs -- that is its purpose.

+Some motivations behind the project:
+* reproducible executions; requests to the application are created from actual log files
+* create life-like JFR event examples, to not only create "TestEvent" and the likes
+* has different web application servers (Micronaut, Jetty, will add WLS) in order to test where f.i.
+JFR VM properties are set

 If you're looking for code for my [old blog posts at inside.java](https://inside.java/u/JoakimNordstrom/), go look in the [tag inside.java](https://github.com/jaokim/inside-java-dumpster/tree/inside.java)